emmanuel-a-g/nextjs-blog/posts/exponent.md

 This application was built with pride by a team of eight full stack software engineers from the Hack Reactor Austin campus, 51st Cohort (HRATX51).

-Expwnent was built primarily with ReactJS on the front end and Node/Express/MongoDB on the backend.
-Other key technologies used are listed below:

 Some of the technologies used for this application are:
 * Frontend: React, React-Router, Material UI, Formik
 * Backend: Node, Express, MongoDB